Comparator Circuits over Finite Bounded Posets: Generalization to Finite Bounded Posets and Universal Circuits

 We note that for any bounded poset \poset{P} with at least 2 elements, we can simulate a Boolean lattice by using 0 (least element) and some $a > 0$ in \poset{P}.
 Therefore, we have $\CC \subseteq \PCC{P}{a}$.

-\begin{definition} For any finite bounded poset \poset{P} and any $a \in \poset{P}$, the comparator circuit evaluation problem \CCVP{P}{a} is defined as the set of all tuples $(C, x)$ such that $C$ on input $x$ has a non-deterministic path where it outputs $a \in \poset{P}$ where \circuit{C} is a comparator circuit over \poset{P}. \end{definition}
+\begin{definition} For any finite bounded poset \poset{P} and any $a \in \poset{P}$, the comparator circuit evaluation problem \CCVP{P}{a} is defined as the set of all tuples $(C, x)$ such that $C$ on input $x$ has a sequence of non-deterministic choices where it outputs $a \in \poset{P}$ where \circuit{C} is a comparator circuit over \poset{P}. \end{definition}

+We now describe an encoding for the $\CCVP{P}{a}$ problem.
+The input is encoded by a binary string of the form $1^{n}01^{m}0\{0, 1\}^{n(n-1)m + n}$.
+Here the last $n(n-1)m$ bits of the string can be viewed as $m$ blocks of $n(n-1)$ bits where the $i^{\hbox{th}}$ block has exactly one set bit, say $(k, j)$ where $k \neq j$, and it encodes the fact that the $i^{\hbox{th}}$ gate is from line $k$ to line $j$.
+The $n$ bits prior to these bits encode the initial values of $n$ lines.
+This encoding is logspace-equivalent to the ordered list representation.
+We call strings of this form $(n, m)$-valid.
+A given $N$-bit string can be valid for at most one $(n, m)$ pair.
+We first prove that a universal comparator circuit exists even for comparator circuit model working over arbitrary finite fixed posets.